CottageLabs/localvoices/README.md

             {
                 "id" : "<opaque internal identifier for singer>", "name" : "<canonical version of singer's name>", "version_count" : "<count of the number of song versions associated>" }
         ]
+    }

+**6/ List the songs alphabetically**

+    GET /songs?<params>

+The following URL params are permitted:

+* from - the result number to commence listing from.
+Defaults to 0, and is used for result set paging
+* size - the size of the result set, and can be used to determine the "from" value for the next request when paging
+* letter - the specific letter the singer's name should start with

+Returns a JSON list of names and song ids in alphabetical order, with the count of the song versions associated, along with associated paging information

+    {
+        "from" : "<position of cursor in result set>", "size" : "<requested number of records>",
+        "count" : "<number of records actually returned on this page>", "total" : "<total number of results to the query (including those not listed on this page)>", "results" : [
+            {
+                "id" : "<opaque internal identifier for song>", "name" : "<canonical version of song>",
+                "version_count" : "<count of the number of song versions associated>" }
+        ]